International Degree Students

 All students admitted to the University of Bayreuth can apply for a room in the student dorms.
 In order to do so, this application form needs to be filled in.
 Following this application form, an automatic email with a link to confirm the application will be generated and sent to the email address you submitted.
 This link has to be confirmed – otherwise the SWO is not able to allocate a room!

-Further useful information regarding the search for suitable accommodation can be found here.
+Further useful information regarding the search for suitable accommodation can be found here and in the Guidlines for international Degree Students.
 In general, it is advisable to secure accommodation before travelling to Bayreuth as especially at the beginning of the semester it can be very difficult to find.

 In particular, students from third countries who require a visa for study purposes should ensure that they have sufficient funding from the outset.
 It is often not enough to first apply for a scholarship or a part-time job in Germany.